microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

     1. Add a title to the screenshot image.
 1. Click the **Save draft** button and correct any errors that be shown before moving on.

-### Preview audience
+### Availability

-1. In the **Preview audience** section, enter the email address you use for your Azure subscription.
+1. In the **Availability** - **Preview audience** section, enter the email address you use for your Azure subscription.
 This is the email address you will use to purchase your offer later.
 1. Enter a **Description**.
 1. Click **Save draft**.